George Springer: Minor leagues

 The Houston Astros selected Springer in the first round, with the 11th overall selection, in the 2011 MLB draft.
 Springer became the highest selection in the MLB Draft in University of Connecticut baseball history.
 Springer was signed by the Astros, receiving a $2.52 million signing bonus.
 After he signed, Springer played in eight games with the Tri-City ValleyCats of the Class A-Short Season New York–Penn League.
 Before the 2012 season, MLB.com rated Springer as the 84th best prospect in baseball.

 In 2012, Springer played for the Lancaster JetHawks of the Class A-Advanced California League and the Corpus Christi Hooks of the Class AA Texas League.
 He hit 22 home runs and recorded 28 stolen bases for Lancaster.
 Splitting the 2013 season between Corpus Christi and the Oklahoma City RedHawks of the Class AAA Pacific Coast League, Springer joined the 30–30 club, recording more than 30 home runs and stolen bases.
 He appeared in the Texas League All-Star Game, and was named its most valuable player.
+He also played in the All-Star Futures Game at Citi Field.
 Though he only played in 73 games for Corpus Christi, he was named the Texas League Player of the Year at the end of the season.
 He was a finalist for USA Today's Minor League Player of the Year Award.

 Baseball America ranked Springer as the 18th-best prospect in baseball prior to the 2014 season.
 During spring training in 2014, Springer and his agent rejected a reported seven-year contract worth $23 million, despite having not yet reached the major leagues.
 Springer started the 2014 season with Oklahoma City.
 He hit for a .353 batting average and a .647 slugging percentage before being called up to the major league team in time for their April 16 game.

-Houston Astros
+Houston Astros (2014–2020)

-2014
+2014–2016

 Springer made his MLB debut on April 16, 2014, at Minute Maid Park against the Kansas City Royals.
 Batting second and playing right field, Springer collected his first career hit, an infield single, against Royals pitcher Jeremy Guthrie.
-Springer hit the first home run of his MLB career on May 8, 2014 at Comerica Park off Detroit Tigers pitcher Drew Smyly.
+Springer hit the first home run of his MLB career on May 8, 2014, at Comerica Park off Detroit Tigers pitcher Drew Smyly.
 On June 26, Springer hit his 15th home run, becoming the first Astros rookie to reach that mark before the All-Star break.
 On July 23, 2014, Springer was placed on the 15-day disabled list due to a left quad strain.
 On September 16, the Astros announced Springer would not play for the remainder of the 2014 season.
 He played in 78 games in 2014, batting .231 with 20 home runs, 51 runs batted in (RBIs), and 114 strikeouts.